warrench/dysart/README.md

 config clean log` or `$ . config clean db`, which wipe the python environment, database log, and whole database, respectively.

+### Dummy measurements
+The "dummy lab" in `dysart/measurements` provides a model of some of the desired end-state functionality.
+This virtual lab setting provides a collection of instruments and instrument controllers to take various measurements, and show how DySART writes the results to a database and logs its progress.
+For a brief demonstration, run `$ python dysart/measurement/dummy_measurement.py`.
+The progress of the experiments will be sent to stdout and the results saved to the MongoDB database at `debug_data/db`.

 ## Tests
 There's a collection of tests in `dysart/tests` which should pass before every commit.
 They haven't been packaged up neatly yet with any more sophisticated testing tools, but can be run by hand with `$ python example_test.py`.
 If you're Conda on MacOS, you will need to install pythonw (e.g. by `$ conda install python.app`)` for the tests to run.
 Unforunately, I've been adding features faster than I've been adding tests, but generally a feature should not be considered stable until a test exists for it.

+## Incomplete and missing features.
+Windows support will almost certainly be necessary in the near future, and currently doesn't exist.
+In particular, the config script is written for bash, so the python environment and database will currently have to be configured manually on a Windows machine.

 ## Desiderata
 * Interface to existing Labber-based measurement tools